Linkhume

 3

-Put your linkhume.to/name where people reach you
+Put linkhume.to/yourname where people reach you

 That's it.
 Post the link.
 It works quietly for you — 24/7.